SaadAminbioinfo/SaadAminbioinfo/README.md

 - 👋 Hi, here @SaadAminbioinfo(Bioinformatician).
 - 👀 I’m interested in working with AI/ML data in drug discovery in cancer research.
-- 🌱 I’m currently learning ML/Big Data & Drug Designing.
+- 🌱 I’m currently learning ML,Big Data,GenAi and DL.
-- 💞️ I’m looking to collaborate on reserch teams who works in the following area.
+- 💞️ I’m looking for collaboration with reserch teams who works on different approaches.
-- 📫 can reach me anytime through email.
 - ⚡ Fun Fact Your brain is constantly eating itself.

 <!---